coozoo/qtjsondiff/README.md

 That's all pretty simple.

-Current comparison behavior very slow it's searching for elements, first occurance with the same parent whenever it exists.
-Later I'm planning to implement comparison by exact path...

-A lot of to do...
+## Comparison modes

+Parent+Child pair - slow but it will find first occurance of pair and no matter how deep they're inside JSONs.
+It will be very slow if JSON are significantly different.

+Full Path - much faster mode (switched by default) it search for absolute path and type.
+It will be faster if JSONs are significantly different.

-Special thanks to this projects:
+## Special thanks to this projects:

-    https://github.com/dridk/QJsonModel - I've used this model as basement.
+    [https://github.com/dridk/QJsonModel](https://github.com/dridk/QJsonModel) - I've used this model as basement

-    https://github.com/probonopd/linuxdeployqt - nice tool to deploy application on linux
+    [https://github.com/probonopd/linuxdeployqt](https://github.com/probonopd/linuxdeployqt) - nice tool to deploy application on linux